xynydev/create-ublue-image/README.md

 This is a small containerized tool to automatically create a functional Github repository custom ostree native container image based on [ublue-os/startingpoint](https://github.com/ublue-os/startingpoint).

+I'm working on a web-based version at [ublue-os/images-website](https://github.com/ublue-os/images-website), but this one will also be maintained for the time being.

 ## Running

 ***create-ublue-image*** should run on any computer with [Podman](https://podman.io/) installed.
 If you are already running an immutable Fedora variant, you shouldn't have to install anything.